 Understanding Ashwagandha: from Ancient Ayurvedic Medicine to Modern Health & Wellness

-Considered a nervine tonic, ashwagandha is often used in holistic herbal powders, pastes and drinks for a variety of maladies, including anxiety, fertility issues, athletic performance, anxiety, and depression, among many other things.
-Several millennia’s worth of tradition, medical text, anecdotal evidence, and now clinical data has proven over and over again the value of this medicinal root to whole-body health.
+Considered a nervine tonic, ashwagandha is often used in holistic herbal powders, pastes and drinks for a variety of maladies, including stress, fertility issues, athletic performance, and mood, among many other things.
+Several millennia’s worth of tradition, medical text, anecdotal evidence, and now clinical data has indicated over and over again the value of this medicinal root in promoting whole-body health.

 The Origins of Ashwagandha as an Adaptogen